GriffinCanCode/ArtificialOS/docs/patterns/graceful-with-fallback.md

 ## Overview

 The **Graceful-with-Fallback** pattern is a solution to the async Drop problem in Rust, providing safe, ergonomic cleanup for long-lived background tasks.
-This pattern is implemented in our kernel for components that spawn autonomous async tasks.
+This pattern is implemented in the kernel for components that spawn autonomous async tasks.

 ## The Problem